adamsilver/fdpb/04-Login.md

 Often we omit hints due to ‘security reasons’.
 But if a hacker wanted to find out the rules then they would simply register themselves in seconds.

+## Use explicit labels

+If the username is actually an email address, then the label should explicitly state this.
+So many sites expect an email address, but ask for a username.

 ## The ‘username and password doesn't match’ problem

 It is widely known that most people forget their username and password.
 And as we just discussed omitting a hint makes matters worse.
 But worse still, when a user enters their credentials incorrectly, many sites will show an error saying *The username and password doesn't match*.